zain-x/container/mdContainer/labs/Lab05.md

 1. Implement a method to read the content of the existing diary file.
 2. Allow users to add new entries to the diary, including specifying the date and content.
 3. Provide an option to delete specific entries from the diary based on user input.
-4. Count the total number of entries in the diary and display it to the user.
+4. Count the total number of lines in the diary and display it to the user.
 5. Implement a method in the DailyDiary class to read entries for a specific date from the diary file.
 ```
  Console.WriteLine("Enter the date (YYYY-MM-DD) to retrieve data:");